-In 2009, the Zamzama Exploration License Working Interest Owners acquired and interpreted 340 L.Km of 2D seismic data.
-The mapping resulted in the delineation of an approximately 12 sq.Km low relief four-way dip closed robust structure named the "Khairpur Prospect".
-Although the Khairpur-1 exploratory well was initially planned to be drilled in 2013, drilling of this well has been delayed.
+The Zamzama Exploration License Working Interest Owners purchased 750 L.Km 2D vintage seismic and adjacent wells data.
+In 2009 the joint venture partners acquired, processed and interpreted 340 L.Km of 2D seismic data.
+The mapping resulted in the delineation of an approximately 12 Sq.Km low relief fourway dip closed robust structure named the "Khairpur Prospect".
+Although the Khairpur-1 exploratory well was initially planned to be drilled in 2013, however, drilling of this well has been delayed due to the expiry of the license term.